awebcode/linky/README.md

 # Linky

 A real-time chat application built with Express.js, Socket.io, and Next.js.
-This application allows users to send and receive messages instantly, mimicking the behavior of WhatsApp.
+This application allows users to send and receive messages instantly, mimicking the behavior of WhatsApp & Messenger.

 ## Features